 “Blessed are the peacemakers, for they shall be called the sons and daughters of God…You have learned how it was said, ‘You must love your neighbor and hate your enemy’; but I say to you, Love your enemies, and pray for those who persecute you.
 In this way, you will be daughters and sons of your Creator in heaven.”

-Before God the Creator and the Sanctifying Spirit, I vow to carry out in my life the love and example of Jesus
+I vow to carry out in my life the love and example of Jesus:

 - by striving for peace within myself and seeking to be a peacemaker in my daily life;